Engel relations in 4-manifold topology: Proof of theorem : A homotopy solution to the AB slice problem.

 The first such commutator that comes up in the proof (line (\ref{first eq}), understood as a $4$-fold commutator as in (\ref{another equation2})) is $[z,xy,xy,w]$.
 Keeping in mind the notation (\ref{correspondence}), take a band sum of $l_4$ with the component of $K_1$ labeled $z$ in figure \ref{Torus figure}.
 Then band sum $l_2$ (resp. $l_3$) with the ``long component'' of $K_1$ labeled $x,y$ (resp. its parallel copy).
 Finally band sum $l_4$ with the component of $K_1$ labeled $w$.
 There is a $\pm$ choice for each band sum depending on orientations, this choice is discussed in remark \ref{orientation conjugation}.

 The next commutator appearing in the proof is $[x,yz,yz,w]$, and there is a corresponding link $K_2$ reserved for band-summing into, as indicated in figure \ref{Torus figure}.
 Proceeding in this manner, perform band-summing into $K'_1, \ldots, K'_6$ corresponding to the proof of lemma \ref{Engel nilpotent} for $[m_2,\ldots,m_5]$.
 There is another elementary commutator, $[m_3,m_2,m_4,m_5]$ in the expression (\ref{commutator eq}) for $l_1$.
-The proof of its weak null-homotopy similarly gives raise to band sums into $K'_6,\ldots, K'_{12}$.
+Its triviality modulo $2$-Engel relations similarly gives rise to band sums into $K'_6,\ldots, K'_{12}$.

 Denote the result of band-summing $l_2,\ldots, l_5$ with all $\{ K'_i \}$ by $l'_2, \ldots, l'_5$.
 The link $(l_2,\ldots, l_5)$, as well as each $K'_i$, is an unlink.
 For a suitable choice of bands, $l'_2, \ldots, l'_5$ is also the unlink.
 (But even with an arbitrary choice of bands, its Milnor group is free: $M{\pi}_1(S^3\smallsetminus (l'_2\cup \ldots\cup l'_5))\cong MF_{m_2,\ldots,m_5}$.)